 In the guide

-- What are meat products?
+- What are products containing meat?

-- Making your own meat products
+- Making your own products containing meat

-- Compositional requirements for certain meat products
+- Compositional requirements for certain products containing meat

 - Sales to caterers and other food businesses

-- Uncooked meat products
+- Uncooked products containing meat

 - Specified risk material (SRM)

-- Meat content declaration
+- Meat content declaration (QUID)

 - Mechanically separated meat (MSM)